 OFFICERS.
 The members of the district cabinet shall be the officers of the annual district convention.

 EXECUTIVE COMMITTEE.
-The Executive Committee shall consist of the District Governor, the 1st Vice District Governor, the 2nd Vice District Governor, a Convention Chair,
+The Executive Committee shall consist of the District Governor, a District Governor Appointed Convention Chair, and additional Convention Chair Appointed Co-Chairs.

 NOMINATING COMMITTEE.
 Each district governor shall appoint by written notification received at least sixty (60) days prior to the sub-district convention, a Nominating Committee of not more than five (5) members, each of whom shall be a member in good standing of a different Lions club in good standing in the district, and shall not at the time of their appointment hold any district or international office.